Kapps/PoEWhisperNotifier/README.md

 Phone Notifications (PushBullet)
 ==================
 1. Go to http://pushbullet.com and sign in with your Google or Facebook account.
-2. Go to http://pushbullet.com/account and copy that access token.
+2. Go to https://www.pushbullet.com/#settings/account and click Create Access Token
 3. Go into the Configure PushBullet settings item in the program and paste in the access token.
 4. Make sure that Enable PushBullet Notifications is checked.